-There will be a change in 2016, prompted in part by construction on Main Street.
-The shows will be repositioned to highlight women's health issues.
-The spring show will be folded into the Riverside Community Hospital's Red Dress Fashion Show and Luncheon in support of heart health.
-The fall show will be a partnership with the Riverside Community Health Foundation in support of breast cancer awareness.
+There was a change in 2016, prompted in part by anticipated construction on Main Street.
+The shows were repositioned to highlight women's health issues.
+The spring show was folded into the Riverside Community Hospital's Red Dress Fashion Show and Luncheon in support of heart health.

+The fall show will be a partnership with The Pink Ribbon Place, a program of the Riverside Community Health Foundation in support of breast cancer awareness.